solidi/writing/34-building-a-popular-half-life-mod-during-the-rise-of-counter-strike.md

 ![Remote bomb concept.](images/34-82.gif)

-> “The experience was like a cold night in a “digital” football game where we won on the High-School internet.
+> "The experience was like a cold night in a 'digital' football game where we won on the High-School Internet.
 But no one was there, the bleachers were empty.
-But Mom kept calling me for dinner.”
+Mom kept calling me for dinner."

 My interesting lesson as a new [software engineer](https://dev.to/solidi/what-is-a-software-engineer-anyway-3fb2) was *even in failure; I grew a vast skill set*.
 I wanted to see what may happen next, what I could learn. *I would not surrender to solving a problem* — a shower or a walk helped with unlocking a solution.